wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Instead of multiple choice questions, the exam consists of <strong>task-based practical responses while running live clusters.</strong> Each exam includes one free fail retake.

-PROTIP: You'll need a corded webcam (not one built-in).

-You'll have to take the exam again after 2 years.
+After two, you'll have to wait to take the exam again after 2 years.

 To compare the domain focus for each exam:

+<a name="ExamDomains"></a>

 <table border="1" cellspacing="0" cellpadding="4">
 <tr><th> CK Admin. </th><th> CK App.
 Dev. </th></tr>